 Zinc deficiency can result in significant health problems arising from impaired synthesis of DNA, RNA and various proteins.
 Excessive sweating and intestinal problems such as diarrhea can increase zinc loss.
 Common dietary sources of zinc include chickpeas, baked beans, cheddar cheese, and yogurt.
 Unfortunately, due to poor soil and over-processed food, zinc is often present in substandard amounts in our diets.

 Pyrithione zinc has few known side effects, but in rare instances products that contain it may cause skin irritation or a burning sensation.
 Pyrithione zinc has not been shown to cause birth defects or to cause problems in nursing babies.
 There are no indications that its effect on children or older adults is different from any other group, and no adverse interactions with other medicines are known.
 Notwithstanding, there is evidence suggesting toxic effects at moderate doses (doses much higher than 2%).

 Antidandruff topicals containing 1% to 2% zinc pyrithione has been used extensively worldwide for many years by a large number of people with no apparent ill effects.
 Pyrithione zinc soaps, creams, and shampoos have no apparent toxicity when applied as directed to normal skin and hair.

 FDA regulations specify how much pyrithione zinc a product can contain.
 Allowable concentrations are based upon how long the product is likely to remain in contact with the skin.
 Higher concentrations are allowed for products made to be applied and washed off than for products meant to be applied and left on the skin or scalp.

-DermaHarmony makes Dermatologist Recommended pyrithione zinc soaps, shampoos, and creams.
+DermaHarmony makes dermatologist recommended pyrithione zinc soaps, shampoos, and creams.
 Our National Drug Code (NDC) Labeler Code is 71819.
 We make both OTC and non-OTC zinc products.
-Our OTC products are registered with the FDA.